-So you’ve probably heard of the Rotator Cuff or at least – as some of our patients like to call it, the “Rotor Cuff” 😉 But what is it exactly?
+Have you heard of the Rotator Cuff?
+(Some of our patients like to call it, the “Rotor Cuff” 😉) But what is it exactly?

 The Rotator cuff is a group of 4 muscles: